Summary of Fringe Benefits

 FLEXIBLE SPENDING (Section 125)

 The College offers employees a voluntary plan that provides you with the ability to convert part of your compensation into tax-free benefits.
 As an employee of Hartwick College you can elect to redirect a portion of your salary to your Flexible Spending Account, thereby reducing the amount of taxes one pays.
 Monies deposited in the account will be used to pay for out-of-pocket medical, dental and dependent care expenses.
+Keep in mind there are IRS limitations and regulations regarding claiming income tax credits on medical and dependent care expenses when also utilizing a flexible spending account.
+Please seek professional financial advice if you have questions.
 Click here for ComTon Flexible Spending Account Rules and Claim Filing Instructions.
 Link to Forms.

 GROUP LIFE INSURANCE